drone/drone-plugin-index/content/meltwater/drone-cache/index.md

 ---

 {{% alert error %}}
-The example Yaml configurations in this file are using the legacy 0.8 syntax.
-If you are using Drone 1.0 or Drone Cloud please ensure you use the appropriate 1.0 syntax.
-[Learn more here](https://docs.drone.io/config/pipeline/migrating/#plugins)
-{{% /alert %}}

-{{% alert error %}}
-This plugin requires Volume configuration if you enable certain backend with configuration.
+This plugin requires Volume configuration if you enable `filesystem` backend with configuration.
 This means your repository Trusted flag must be enabled.
 This should not be enabled in untrusted environments.
 {{% /alert %}}

 A Drone plugin for caching current workspace files between builds to reduce your build times. `drone-cache` is a small CLI program, written in Go without any external OS dependencies (such as tar, etc).